-- Use Topsy - Topsy is a social media search engine that will allow you to find content in your niche that's already getting tons of shares.
+- Search Facebook & Twitter - Following Facebook and Twitter hashtags relevant to your industry can help you find content in your niche that's already getting tons of shares.

 - Use Open Site Explorer - Moz's Open Site Explorer allows you to enter a URL and see how many other sites are linking to it.
 Entering another top dog care blog into OSE will allow you to see which pieces of content get the most links on their site.
 Then you can go and make a better version.

 These tools can allow you to come up with tons of content ideas that are proven to get links when done well.
 Try organizing the content you find in a spreadsheet and making notes on each piece to determine how you can do better.

 Let's say you've decided to create an eBook related to housebreaking a dog.
 OSE and Topsy have shown that people link and share housebreaking information very often, but even the best sources could be improved upon.
 What "extra elements" is your skyscraper content going to have?
 Where does the existing top content fall short?
 For example, as of this writing, one of the top Google results for "housebreaking a dog" is this article by the famous Cesar Milan.
 You'll notice that it's only 481 words, contains one image, no links, and no headings or helpful organization of any kind.
 So, some things to think about when surpassing your competition include: